escofresco/dolphin/generate/sum-times.md

-# Some time for sum and times
+# Some time for sum times
 ## Background
 Consider an expression of the form
 $$c_0\odot c_1\odot c_2 \odot c_3\odot c_4$$